 (Dublin, OH) Dublin Police will participate in National Prescription Drug Take Back Day Saturday, October 28, 2017 from 10 a.m. – 2 p.m.

-The event will be held across from the Dublin Justice Center, in the City parking lot located at 6670 Commerce Parkway.
+The event will be held at the Dublin Justice Center, located at 6565 Commerce Parkway.

 Only pills will be accepted.